 "It got so much more exposure.
 I thought it was pretty big when I won, I did a bunch of TV shows but now it’s just massive.
 Wall to wall spelling bee coverage on ABC and ESPN."

-The whole thing is great; start with Part 1 right here.
+The whole thing is great.
 (Side note: If Pratyush and his brother ever make a rap track for ESPN's WSOP broadcast, that's the title right up there).

 3) Timex Throttles, Teska Tanks, Panka Rises

 Episode six of the PokerStars 2014 PCA is now up and, as we said with Episodes 1-5, the stories are great, the commentary is delightful and the poker is pretty sharp, too.